HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

-We will now  use the techniques of eliminate and only_choice to write the function reduce_puzzle, which receives as input an unsolved puzzle and applies our two constraints repeatedly in an attempt to solve it.
+I now  used the techniques of eliminate and only_choice to write the function reduce_puzzle, which received as input an unsolved puzzle and applied the two constraints repeatedly in an attempt to solve it(constraint propagation).

 ## Strategy 3: Search

-Pick a box with a minimal number of possible values.
-Try to solve each of the puzzles obtained by choosing each of these values, recursively.
+I picked a box with a minimal number of possible values.
+Then I tried to solve each of the puzzles obtained by choosing each of these values, recursively.

 ![sudoku_search](https://user-images.githubusercontent.com/21977558/34321611-174cde44-e839-11e7-9255-3a3845d8b83b.png)